 How does cost affect access to healthcare?

-This chart collection explores trends in how cost affect access to healthcare in the U.S. using National Health Interview Survey (NHIS) data through 2022.
+This chart collection explores trends in how cost affect access to healthcare in the U.S. using National Health Interview Survey (NHIS) data through 2023.
+In addition to the financial barriers to healthcare reported here, another analysis examines several non-financial barriers to accessing healthcare.

 While most adults are insured and in good health, many report barriers to accessing medical care

-While similar shares of adults reported not having a usual source of medical care (11%) or that they or a family member had difficulty paying medical bills (11%), a larger share of adults reported that they delayed or did not get healthcare due to cost (28%) or that they were worried about their ability to pay medical bills if they were to get sick or have an accident (45%).
+While similar shares of adults reported not having a usual source of medical care (11%) or that they or a family member had difficulty paying medical bills (11%), almost half (45%) of adults reported that they worried about their ability to pay medical bills if they were to get sick or have an accident.

 Related Content: